quakelive-server-standards/quakelive-server-standards/README.md

       - redis
 ```

+Change the Docker service names like `duel1` so that every name is unique.

 The next step is to adjust the ports so that every server uses its own unique set.
-Every Quake Live server uses three of them.
+Every Quake Live dedicated server uses three of them.
 The game port which runs with UDP and starts at `27960`, the stats port which most of the time is the same port as the game port but runs with TCP and the rcon port which is the game port plus 1000.
 To be quick we use exactly that scheme.

 Adjust the ports in the `ports` section of the Docker Compose file and set the game port in the environment variable `NET_PORT`.
 Using the above mention scheme, the other ports configured through the environment variables `ZMQ_RCON_PORT` and `ZMQ_STATS_PORT` will be set automatically.

-Additionally, setup a name for your servers by setting the environment variable `SV_HOSTNAME`.
+Additionally, set unique names for your servers by setting the environment variable `SV_HOSTNAME`.

 ### Running